03 January 2017

 The combination of Sicomin and 3A Composites products were tested for Class R1 for the manufacture of rail interiors such as ceilings, window frames and side walls and Class R7 for external parts such as body shell, walls and underframes.
-Sicomin claims that the foam sandwich panel achieved an overall fire hazard protection level of HL2.
+The foam sandwich panel achieved an overall fire hazard protection level of HL2.

 "This is a significant accomplishment for Sicomin and our long standing supply partner, 3A Composites.
 It is very rewarding to receive verification that our high performance products perform successfully together to achieve exceptional standards in the rail industry," comments Philippe Marcovich, President of Sicomin.

-SR1125 Infusion – A fire retardant system formulated specifically for infusion.
+SR1125 Infusion is described as a fire retardant system formulated specifically for infusion.
 SR1125 is a halogen free system and exhibits no filtration of active fillers by the reinforcement.
 It can be easily infused at room temperature and gives exceptional fire retardant properties.

-SGi 128 Gel Coat – A new generation epoxy gel coat (also certified as ASTM E 84 Class A).
+SGi 128 Gel Coat is said to be a new generation epoxy gel coat (also certified as ASTM E 84 Class A).
 SGi 128 can be applied as an in mould coating or post applied to a finished part.
 This hardwearing epoxy gel coat has none of the disadvantages of existing moisture sensitive intumescent coatings and also offers low smoke opacity and toxicity properties.

-AIREX T90 – Closed-cell, thermoplastic, recyclable, structural PET rigid foam with excellent fire, smoke, and toxicity (FST) properties.
+AIREX T90 is a closed-cell, thermoplastic, recyclable, structural PET rigid foam with excellent fire, smoke, and toxicity (FST) properties.
 It is suitable for lamination with all types of resins and processes and is easy to thermoform and process mechanically.
 Curing and post curing at increased temperatures is unproblematic as it is very heat-resistant and does not post expand or outgas.

 Photo provided by Sicomin